-Because a live-in carer will be in the home 24/7 for up to two weeks at a time and will usually alternate with just one other carer, your loved one can get to know them well, and the carer will be familiar with all your loved one’s needs and preferences.
+Because a live-in carer will be in the home 24/7 for up to two weeks at a time providing the best home care possible, they will usually alternate with one other carer.
+Your loved one will get to know each carer well, and the carer will be familiar with all your loved one’s needs and preferences.
 They will try to maintain any existing routines so that there are no major changes to contend with.

 Dulcie’s Care Story